Rick Lowe: Other projects

 In 1999, Lowe served as a selection committee member for the Rudy Bruner Award for Urban Excellence.
 He received the 8th Annual Heinz Award in the Arts and Humanities in 2002.
+In 2008, He was a featured speaker at the inaugural Great Lakes ReUse Conference.

 Lowe developed Trans.lation: Vickery Meadow for the Nasher Sculpture Center's 10th anniversary exhibition "Nasher XChange" and Victoria Square Project in Athens, Greece as a part of documenta 14 in 2017.

-Lowe served as a visiting artist at UC Berkeley Arts Research Center, a Loeb Fellow at Harvard University, Haas Center Distinguish Visitor at Stanford University, a Mel King Community Fellow at the Massachusetts Institute of Technology, Breeden Scholar at Auburn University, and a Neubauer Collegium Visiting Fellow at the University of Chicago.
+Lowe served as a visiting artist at University of California, Berkeley Arts Research Center, a Loeb Fellow at Harvard University, Haas Center Distinguish Visitor at Stanford University, a Mel King Community Fellow at the Massachusetts Institute of Technology, Breeden Scholar at Auburn University, and a Neubauer Collegium Visiting Fellow at the University of Chicago.
 In 2016 he joined the faculty at the University of Houston's Kathrine G. McGovern College of the Arts. in 2014.
 He also sits on the board of Mark Bradford’s Art + Practice Foundation.
+Lowe had a critically reviewed inaugural exhibition at Storage Art Gallery by artist Onyedika Chuke in 2021, which was Lowe's Manhattan debut exhibition, described by Artforum as "paradigmatic".
+His first exhibition at Gagosian Gallery in the fall of 2022 further solidified his work interrogates social structures, probing questions on wealth disparity, architectural inequity, and aerial discrepancies.